 Where are we working?

-VWB/VSF volunteers are primarily deployed throughout the Northen Region although some workin the south from the offices of our partners in the capital, Accra.
+VWB/VSF volunteers are primarily deployed throughout the North Eastern Region, the poorest in the nation.
+Some work is completed in and around the capital, Accra.

 Small Steps to Great Solutions